Government Reviews

 Body

 It is the practice of the University of Vermont to cooperate with all lawful inquiries, inspections, audits, and investigations conducted by federal, state, or local government regulators (Government Reviews).
-This Operating Procedure outlines the steps that must be taken by University personnel when they are notified of the initiation of a Government Review.
+This Operating Procedure outlines the steps that must be taken by university personnel when they are notified of the initiation of a Government Review.

-Note: Government Reviews do not include:
+For the purpose of the UOP, Government Reviews do not include:

-• accreditation visits or monitoring activities conducted by accrediting bodies
+• accreditation visits or monitoring activities conducted by accrediting bodies – contact the Office of the President.

-• regularly scheduled and routine monitoring visits or inspections conducted by industry sponsors or other non-governmental agencies
+• regularly scheduled and routine monitoring visits or inspections conducted by industry sponsors or other non-governmental agencies – contact Research Administration and Integrity.

-• peer reviews and other programmatic site visits related to sponsored agreement awards or renewals
+• peer reviews and other programmatic site visits related to sponsored agreement awards or renewals – contact Research Administration and Integrity.

-• routine facilities visits by the State Health Department or any local Fire Marshal
+• routine facilities visits by the State Health Department or any local Fire Marshal – contact the Division of Safety and Compliance.

-• routine communications between a government agency and the University received in the course of regular business activities, performance of a sponsored project, or a collaborative or cooperative effort
+• routine communications between a government agency and the University received in the course of regular business activities, performance of a sponsored project, or a collaborative or cooperative effort – contact Research Administration and Integrity.

-• routine communications between elected officials or their staff and the University’s directors of federal, state, or community relations
+• routine communications between elected officials or their staff and the University’s directors of federal, state, or community relations – contact University Relations.

 Who needs to read this procedure?